MarTech has the potential to enable hyper-effective personalisation on multiple channels and automate repetitive tasks.

 A DSP allows for digital advertising to be bought in a completely automated way, enabling multiple advertisers to bid for an audience and serve an ad — all within milliseconds.

 Part 7: Dynamic Creative Optimiser (DCO)

-A system that analyses multiple data points on each visitor and selects the ideal creative to serve from a library of dynamic or pre-created messages – all in real-time.
+A DCO is a system that analyses multiple data points on each visitor and selects the ideal creative to serve from a library of dynamic or pre-created messages — all in real-time.

 Note: Very good is a vital qualification, as technology generally can do many things poorly and only a few very well.
-It’s challenging, but essential for you to understand the nuance with each vendor to truly understand where you stand.
+It’s challenging, but essential for you to understand the nuance with each vendor to feel confident about where you stand.

-Identifying devices (via cookies) or people (via Personally Identifiable Information – PII)
+- Human data: Identifying devices (via cookies) or people (via Personally Identifiable Information – PII).

-Storing information temporarily (microseconds to months) or permanently (literally forever)
+- Data lifetime: Storing information temporarily (microseconds to months) or permanently (literally forever).

-Customers can be directly engaged manually (with a human) or in real-time activations
+- Orchestration sophistication: Customers can be directly engaged manually (with a human) or in real-time activations.

-As always start with the customer experience you’re trying to deliver and keep that purpose in mind throughout your evaluation of solutions.
+As always, start with the customer experience you’re trying to deliver.
 Are you looking to win new customers?
-Are they known, or unknown customers?
+Are they known or unknown customers?
 Are you after solutions for prospecting, or retention, or perhaps both?

-Big data is bad – it takes lots of manual work to analyze, is not necessarily valuable and generally isn’t actionable.
-Brands who take a strategic, outcome and customer focused, approach to their data they realize significant value, rapidly.
+Big data takes lots of manual work to analyse, is not necessarily valuable and generally isn’t actionable.
+Brands who take a strategic, outcome- and customer-focused approach to their data are the ones who realise significant value.